Docker Compose

 docker compose down

-This command will stop the container but keep it defined.
+This command stops the container but keeps it defined.
 The data stays available for the next run.

-To reset the environment (clean up the data), you can use the following command:
+• Stop and reset the environment (clean up the data):

 docker compose down -v

-In other words, user data related to the container will also be removed, e.g., the DB’s (repository) content.
+In other words, if you use the -v parameter, user data related to the container will also be removed, for example the DB (repository) content.

 Table 1.
 A summary of the available Docker Compose commands.